rajewsky-lab/openst/docs/computational/pairwise_alignment.md

 [h5ad]: https://anndata.readthedocs.io/en/latest/fileformat-prose.html

 ## Automated workflow
-If you want to save time (😉), we provide a script that performs coarse and fine steps of alignment automatically, by leveraging computer vision algorithms.
+If you want to save time, we provide a script that performs coarse and fine steps of alignment automatically, by leveraging computer vision algorithms.
 To do so, make sure that you have the [necessary input data](#required-input-data); then, open a termina, type and run the following command (just an example):